Vitamin B is a water-soluble vitamin.

 - The population which relies on a rice-based diet leads to vitamin b1 deficiency.

-- Tea and coffee, raw fish, shellfish have thiamineases which destroys vitamin b1 or thiamine.
+- Tea and coffee, raw fish, and shellfish have thiamineases that destroy vitamin b1 or thiamine.

 Food sources of vitamin B (1):